MASTER OF PHARMARCY IN CLINICAL PHARMACY

 A combination of face-to-face and online learning approaches.

-The common regulations for the Master of Pharmacy degree in the University of Nairobi shall apply.
 A candidate applying for admission into the programme must satisfy the following eligibility criteria:

-• Holder of Bachelor of Pharmacy degree of the University of Nairobi or an equivalent degree from an institution recognized by the University of Nairobi Senate.
+• Holder of a Bachelor of Pharmacy degree of the University of Nairobi or an equivalent degree from an institution recognized by the University of Nairobi Senate.

 • Must be registered by the Pharmacy and Poisons Board of Kenya or an equivalent regulatory body in their respective country and be in the retention list.